 Total Area: 248 sq miles

 Fernandina Island is hot property.
 Quite literally, this is as close as you get to the Galapagos volcanic hotspot.
-Volcanologists constantly monitor activity, and spectacular eruptions every few years are common.
-Yet many Galapagos animals have remarkably learnt to adapt and live here.
+Volcanologists constantly monitor activity here, and spectacular eruptions every few years are common.
+Yet many Galapagos animals have remarkably learned to adapt and live here.
 Fernandina land iguanas even live on the slopes of the volcano itself, using thermal heat to incubate their eggs.

-The presence of a great diversity of wildlife owes much to the rich waters that surround Fernandina island.
+The presence of a great diversity of wildlife owes much to the rich waters that surround Fernandina Island.
 Here a unique marine upwelling occurs.
 The cold Cromwell current brings with it nutrients and plankton from the west, forming important feeding grounds for Galapagos marine species.
-These conditions are perfect for sea birds like Galapagos penguins and Flightless Cormorants.
+These conditions are perfect for sea birds like Galapagos Penguins and Flightless Cormorants.
 There’s also plentiful food for mammals (Galapagos fur Seals), and reptiles (marine iguanas).
 But larger visitors can also be spotted.
-This is the best spot at the Galapagos for whale-watching, especially from June to November.
+This is the best spot in the Galapagos for whale-watching, especially from June to November.

 Fernandina is the closest island to the Galapagos hotspot, so it comes as no surprise that this area is volcanically active.
-Fernandina is the youngest island at the archipelago, created between 300,000 and one million years old.
-On average there is a small eruption every 5 years or so, the last ones ocurring in 2005, 2009 and 2018.
+Fernandina is the youngest island in the archipelago, created between 300,000 and one million years old.
+On average there is a small eruption every 5 years or so, the last ones occurring in 2005, 2009, and 2018.
 Today, visitors can enjoy wonderful views of the 6.5km wide caldera of La Cumbre Volcano.
 This is a long and flat shield volcano that takes up much of the island itself.
 Volcanic eruptions can occur inside the huge caldera, or on the volcano slopes.
-The land iguanas that live there are often able to sense increased volcano activity, giving them time to descend to safety.
+The land iguanas that live there are often able to sense increased volcano activity in advance, giving them time to descend to safety.

-As you might expect, Fernandina island is rather barren without much vegetation.
+As you might expect, Fernandina Island is rather barren without much vegetation.
 The surface is made up of historic lava flows and volcanic rocks, with little or no soil to help plant life.
 This habitat is typical of a young Galapagos volcano in the early years of life.
-Plant colonisation is more common on the islands that have tectonically drifted further east, and had more time for soil to form.
+Plant colonization is more common on the islands that have tectonically drifted further east, and had more time for soil to form.
 Extraordinarily, pioneer cacti have managed to gain a foothold.
-Fernandina island is home to a wonderful miniature cacti forest, proving their impressive resilience.
+Fernandina Island is home to a wonderful miniature cacti forest, proving its impressive resilience.
 Mangroves have also been able to grow in this harsh habitat.

-Fernandina island was first named in 1684 by British bucaneer Ambrose Cowley.
+Fernandina Island was first named in 1684 by British buccaneer Ambrose Cowley.
 He chose to name it Narborough, after Sir John Narborough, an English naval commander of that era.
-The island’s Spanish name, Fernandina, honors King Fernando of Spain, sponsor of the voyage of Christopher Columbus.
+The island’s Spanish name, Fernandina, honors King Fernando of Spain, the sponsor of the voyage of Christopher Columbus.

 Contact us for a FREE TOUR QUOTE, or for more information to plan your Galapagos vacation to visit Fernandina Island.

-What can you do on Fernandina Galapagos?
-This island offers a great combination of activities including treking, snorkeling and diving.
+What can visitors do on Fernandina Island Galapagos?
+This island offers a great combination of activities including trekking, snorkeling, and diving.
 Keep reading for more details below.

 Landing Type: Dry, occasionally slippery.